delellisc/get-started-with-c/README.md

 title: Beginner at C/C++
 ---

-# Introduction to C++
+# Introduction to C/C++

+## What is C

+C is a programming language first found in...

 ## What is C++

-C++ is a object oriented programming language being used in the most diverse applications.
-For this reason it is called a **general purpose language**.
-It is a superset of C, being a extension including object oriented features that C lacks.
+C++ is a *object-oriented programming language* being used in the most diverse applications.
+For this reason it is called a *general purpose language* .
+It is a *superset* of the C programming language, being a extension including object oriented features that C lacks.

+C++ was originally called "C with classes" and was concepted when Bjarne Stroustrup, a computer scientist, thought that it would be cool to add object-oriented concepts to C. He then added classes, virtual functinos, operator overloading, multiple inheritance, templates and exception handling.
+This was how C++ was born.

+Some other features introduced by C++ were:

 ## Why use C++